OSM-Notes/OSM-Notes-Ingestion/README.md

 Some directories have their own README file to explain their content.
 These files include details about how to run or troubleshoot the scripts.

-- `bin` contains all executable scripts for ingestion and WMS.
+- `bin` contains all executable scripts for ingestion.
 - `bin/monitor` contains scripts to monitor the notes database to validate it has the same data as the planet, and send email messages with differences.
 - `bin/process` has the main scripts to download the notes database, with the Planet dump and via API calls.
-- `bin/wms` contains scripts for WMS (Web Map Service) layer management.
 - `etc` configuration file for many scripts.
 - `json` JSON files for schema and testing.
 - `lib` libraries used in the project.
   Currently only a modified version of bash logger.
 - `overpass` queries to download data with Overpass for the countries and maritime boundaries.
-- `sld` files to format the WMS layer on the GeoServer.
 - `sql` contains most of the SQL statements to be executed in Postgres.
   It follows the same directory structure from `/bin` where the prefix name is the same as the scripts on the other directory.